kucaykojek/belissima/README.md

 npm i --save git+https://github.com/kucaykojek/belissima.git
 ```

-Or you can add this to your `package.json` file.
+Or you can add this to your `package.json` file:

 ```json
 "dependencies": {